 Your brand’s organic content strategy for Twitter incorporates a variety of content.
 But which ones really drive engagement?
-Finding ways to ask questions, creating interesting scenarios, and getting people to share their opinions builds lasting relationships.
+Finding ways to ask questions, create interesting scenarios, and get people to share their opinions builds lasting relationships.

 Twitter Polls are an easy way to interact with your audience, get creative, and understand people’s opinions.
-Follow these approaches to discover more about your audience while letting your business’s personality shine.
+Follow these approaches to discover more about your audience while letting your brand voice shine.
 When the poll is over, all participants receive a push notification, which helps to bring them back to your content.

-Need a little inspiration on what to ask?
+Need inspiration on what to ask?
 Here are four ways to incorporate polls into your content strategy, illustrated with examples from businesses around the world.

 Get your audience excited about an upcoming release or event